deepaksood619/deepaksood619.github.io/docs/psychology/biases-fallacies.md

 ## Cognitive Dissonance

 - New information contradicting our existing beliefs
+- Ex - you like both hamburger and cow
 - Is a state of uneasiness that happens when you have inconsistent beliefs or behavior
 - You may have felt it when you learned new information about the world that contradicted something you'd believed for a long time or maybe you learned something about your behavior that conflicted with your sense of self
 - The state of having inconsistent thoughts, beliefs, or attitudes, especially as relating to behavioural decisions and attitude change